51st-Vfw/MissionEditing-Index/documentation/missionsEditingSOPs.md

 **TODO**: kneeboard for default comms plan?

-## Default Comms Ladder
+## Airframe Specific SOPs

-Missions should configure the presets on radios in client aircraft with the default comms ladder this section describes.
+Missions should configure airframes as described for each aircraft.

 ### A-10C
 TODO: No presets in ME?